RLHF May Not Reflect Genuine Preferences: Diagnostic Approaches

 \section{Diagnostic Approaches}

 The taxonomy is useful to the extent that we can identify which category a given annotation falls into.
-The core principle, drawn from social science methodology, is that genuine preferences should manifest consistently across theoretically equivalent measurement conditions \citep{sniderman2004consistency}.
+The core principle is that genuine preferences should manifest consistently across theoretically equivalent measurement conditions \citep{sniderman2004consistency}.
 When an annotator gives different responses to equivalent elicitations, this provides evidence that the response may reflect non-attitudes, constructed preferences, or measurement artifacts.